 What is an electrolyte exactly?
 An electrolyte is a positively or negatively charged ion that creates an electrically conducting solution when dissolved in water.
 Electrolytes provide a charge that is essential for life and human survival, and have to be maintained in proper concentrations in the body.
 The most important electrolytes for body replenishment are potassium, sodium, magnesium, and calcium.
 Because these are vitamins, it’s easy for parents and kids to think they can have a lot of it.
 But just like anything, too many electrolytes can be unhealthy:

-- Too much sodium, hypernatremia, can cause dizziness, vomiting, and diarrhea.
+- Too much sodium, formally referred to as hypernatremia, can cause dizziness, vomiting, and diarrhea.

-- Too much potassium, hyperkalemia, can impact your kidney function and cause heart arrhythmia, nausea, and an irregular pulse.
+- Too much potassium, known as hyperkalemia, can impact your kidney function and cause heart arrhythmia, nausea, and an irregular pulse.